 Never share your password with anyone.
 Protect all passwords as you would protect your bank PIN.

 Never store passwords unencrypted on your computer.
-Password management software is great for managing many passwords, but take great care to protect access to your password database with a strong password, access card or USB key!
+Password management software is great for managing many passwords, and a good manager can screen new passwords against known-breached databases; take great care to protect access to your password database with a strong master passphrase and, where supported, hardware security keys (FIDO2) and device biometrics!
 (Or better, a combination of these).

 Never type your password when anyone is standing nearby.